Great Work = Great Rewards

 Continue learning more about additional BGSU scholarships by choosing an option below:

 The Honors College and the Office of Admissions will host a scholarship competition for incoming freshmen.
-The Award of High Distinction Scholarship is a full-fee scholarship and is renewable.
+The Presidential Scholars Award is a full-fee scholarship and is renewable.

 To apply for this scholarship, students must meet the following criteria: